PeterJochem/TriplePendulum/README.md

 ![Triple Penduluum](https://github.com/PeterJochem/TriplePendulum/blob/master/Trajectory.png)

-Add video to the repo
+FIX Me: Add video to the repo

+Improvements
+I used sympy to solve the equations of motion symbolically.
+This is fine for the single, double, and triple penduluum but becomes an unreasonable approach when you go beyond three penduluums.
+I should try solving numerically and see how the performace compares.
+It should be dramatically faster.